-Category Learning Estate Strategy Guiding Principle(s) Outcome to be achieved Outcome Funding Rate 100% associated Construction Embodied Carbon funding.
-A Construction Embodied Carbon assessment should be provided for all projects.
+Category Learning Estate Strategy Guiding Principle(s) Outcome to be achieved Outcome Funding Rate For the avoidance of doubt size of investment figures will be rounded down to 1 decimal place when determining the number of jobs.
+Funding will be available if the relevant target is achieved.
+If this is not achieved in full, funding will be adjusted accordingly. e.g. if 12 jobs is the target but only 11 are evidenced as being achieved then 11/12ths of the funding for that outcome will be available.
+This outcome could be multi-faceted and also provide a measure to ensure training places are supported and learner engagement is embedded in the design and construction process through site visits and work experience placements.
 It is proposed that because the achievement of this outcome will happen in the design and construction phase of the project that the funding for it, if achieved, is received in the first two years of operations, rather than be extended over the 25-year period.